nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M05 - Persistence and Data Access/L12 - Pagination.md

 We'll demonstrate this for derived methods, as well as custom methods.
 Finally, we'll discuss what factors we should consider when returning results from paginated methods.

-The relevant module you need to import when you're starting with this lesson is: [pagination-lesson-start](https://github.com/Baeldung/learn-spring-data/tree/module4/pagination-lesson-start)
+The relevant module for this lesson is: [pagination-end](https://github.com/nbicocchi/spring-boot-course/tree/module5/pagination-end)

-If you want to have a look at the fully implemented lesson, as a reference, feel free to import: [pagination-lesson-end](https://github.com/Baeldung/learn-spring-data/tree/module4/pagination-lesson-end)

 ## Introduction